alunny/npm-unwrap/README.md

 > consistent installs for shrinkwrapped npm projects

+## Status

+Works okay for npm2 projects.
+Not recommended for use with npm3 projects.

+## Desscriptions

 The goal of npm-unwrap is to take an npm-shrinkwrap.json file, and write all of the modules to the `node_modules` directory, matching the structure of the JSON.